oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 * A contract MAY skip calling the `On_multi_tokens_received` hook function if the transfer operation is transferring the token to itself.

+When `On_multi_tokens_received` is invoked, the receiver can either accept tokens by successfully finishing execution or reject tokens by failing.
+If at least one receiver rejects tokens, the whole transaction fails.

+This specification does not put any restrictions on what receiver can do when `On_multi_tokens_received` is invoked.
+It can update its storage and/or initiate calls to other contracts, including initiation of another transfer(s) by `multi_token` contract.

 #### `Balance_of`

 Get the balance of multiple account/token pairs.
 Accepts a list of `balance_request`s